 The same goes for situations where neither party seeks spousal support.
-The less complex and combative, the better the situation is for a joinder.
+The less complex and combative, the better suited the case is for a joinder.

 A joinder may also work well in marriages with minimal shared property to divide.

-If both parties agree on who gets what, it’s still possible to make a joinder work in divorces with extensive assets.
-It becomes trickier, but is still possible.
+If both parties agree on who gets what, it’s still possible to make a joinder work even in divorces with extensive assets.
+It becomes trickier, but can still happen.

 Related Reading: How Will Courts Divide Your Debt?

 Whether or not you should sign a joinder may become a big question in your divorce.
 It’s a solid deal if you lay everything out in explicit detail and agree to all of the terms in front of you.
 On the other hand, issues may arise if that isn’t the case.